AdobeDocs/campaign-web.en/help/v8/personalization/predefined-filters.md

 * duplicate a predefined filter
 * delete a predefined filter

 You can add a predefined filter as a favorite for a quick access when building your rules.
-This capability is described in [this section](#create-predefined-filter).
+Learn more in [this section](#fav-filter).

 ## Built-in predefined filters {#ootb-predefined-filter}